thyytran/DataLens/README.md

 └── README.md
 ```

----

 ## Acknowledgements

-Developed as a Master's thesis project at Northeastern University (Khoury College of Computer Sciences).
-Domain validation by protein design scientists at Moderna.
+Developed as a Master's thesis project at Northeastern University (College of Engineering).